MarxGonzalez/reddcoin-rpc-japi/README.md

 # Reddcoin RPC Java Api #

-This API implements most Reddcoin JSON-RPC commands.
+This API provides easy access to the Reddcoin JSON-RPC interface.

 The goal is to offer an API with a 'fluent style'.
 With the help of a decent IDE, the API is self-explaining.

 If you are happy with it, feel free to donate to this Reddcoin address: `RZjC6eF849pXpzrQiHzG9BSDoGGVap2MfY`.

 And of course: please create an issue or a PR when you've found a bug or have a feature request.

+## Contents of this readme

 **[Next steps](#next-steps)**<br>
 **[Installation](#installation)**<br>